Occupational Therapy

 Tutoring

 The PD Tutoring Program is a supplemental service and is in addition to the after school help sessions that are offered by teachers.
 Parents are responsible for paying the tutor a designated fee on a weekly or monthly basis.
 The tutoring program provides one-on-one tutoring in most subject areas and at all grade levels.
 Tutoring is available before and after school.
 Middle and Upper School tutorials begin after the regular teacher help sessions at 3:40 p.m. daily.
 Resources for specialized tutoring are also available.
-Summer tutorials can also be arranged by contacting Student Services Director Joyce Harris at 704-887-6075 or joyce.harris@providenceday.org.
+Summer tutorials can also be arranged by contacting Tutoring and Related Services Coordinator Joyce Harris at 704-887-6075 or joyce.harris@providenceday.org.